Seongjun55/Csharp.net_Project/README.md

 > The One Call API requires a paid plan.
 This application has been updated to use free APIs instead.

 ---

-## ⚙️ Installation & Usage

-1. Open the solution in Visual Studio and build the project.
-2. Obtain your API Key from OpenWeatherMap and replace the placeholder in `Form1.cs`:

-    ```csharp
-    string APIKey = "YOUR_API_KEY";
-    ```

-3. Run the application and enter a city name to search for weather data.

 ---

 ## 📁 Project Structure